 OH GAWD.
 I would never have had to courage to post all these photos of my unsightly teeth if not for the fortunate fact that they do NOT look like that anymore.

-3. Receding Lower Gums
+3. Receding lower gums

 When I ate ice cream or any cold stuff, my lower teeth hurt.

-This sensitivity was caused by receding gums, causing teeth to be exposed more than necessarily.
+This sensitivity was caused by receding gums, which caused teeth to be exposed more than necessarily.
 The exposure was caused by having my teeth ‘bent inwards’ to close up the gaps from having 4 teeth removed for the braces.
 My mouth is too small to accommodate that many teeth so they had to be extracted.

 By the way, I have 8 teeth less than most people – 4 extracted for braces, 4 wisdom.

-4. Ugly Crown
+4. Ugly crown